yuchi1224/yuchi1224.github.io/_pages/notes.md

 mathjax: true
 ---

-A collection of raw notes, rough derivations, and random thoughts.
+Here is a collection of raw notes, rough derivations, and random thoughts.
 A simple record of my learning process.

 ## Research Notes
 * **Notes about Hidden Zeros and Surfaceology**